05 — Making It Beautiful

 };

 One palette.
 16 colors.
 Shared across all 8 custom UIs.
-This became the single source of truth for the entire visual identity.
+The single source of truth for the visual identity.

 Phase 3: Rarity Colors

 Colors carry information in loot games.
-You should be able to tell an item’s rarity at a glance:
+You should read a drop’s rarity without checking its name:

 | Rarity | Color | Hex | GBA RGB |